mammuth/hltv-api/README.md

 ### Usage
-- The app is deployed on a free instance of Heroku for testing purposes: https://hltv-api-go.herokuapp.com/.
-I encourage you to deploy it on your own, otherwise the free hours will be gone quickly :see_no_evil:
+- Check out the testing deployment: https://mammuth-hltvapi.valar.dev/.
+I encourage you to deploy it on your own Heroku or Valar instance.
-- You can compile it with `GOOS=linux GOARCH=amd64 go build -o main main.go` and then manually run it with `./main`
+- You can compile it with `GOOS=linux GOARCH=amd64 go build -o main` and then manually run it with `./main`
 - You could also use the button above to deploy it to Heroku

 ### Status